Umi4Life/kt-ongeki-site-importer/README.md

 ## Development
 1. Edit files in `src/ongeki-inporter`
-2. run `npm run build` in terminal
+2. Run `npm run build` in terminal
 3. Userscript will be output to `docs/kt-ongeki-site-importer.user.js`

 ## TODO
-- [] switch to bundlemonkey for bundling typescript to userscript
+- [ ] switch to bundlemonkey for better bundling